webpack-contrib/webpack-hot-middleware/README.md

 ### Use with auto-restarting servers

 This module expects to remain running while you make changes to your webpack bundle, if you use a process manager like nodemon then you will likely see very slow changes on the client side.
 If you want to reload the server component, either use a separate process, or find a way to reload your server routes without restarting the whole process.
+See https://github.com/glenjamin/ultimate-hot-reloading-example for an example of one way to do this.

 ## License